geogardenclub/geogardenclub.github.io/docs/user-guide/forums.md

 Tapping "Delete Topic" allows you to delete the topic.
 In the case of a Topic posting, this will delete the topic and all of its replies.
 In the case of a Topic reply, it will delete just the reply.

-## Private Topics or Direct Messages
+## Private Messages or Direct Messages

 To send a private message to another chapter member, tap on the "+" button and press "+ Private Message".